Seattle Center Arena Construction

 Dear Folklife Community,

-The redevelopment of KeyArena into a world-class arena has begun under a Memorandum of Understanding between the City of Seattle and Oak View Group.
-The project will impact the scope of our annual Northwest Folklife Festival in 2019 and 2020, and tentatively for 2021.
+The redevelopment of KeyArena into a world-class arena continues this year under a Memorandum of Understanding between the City of Seattle and Oak View Group.
+Just as it did in 2019, the project will impact the scope of our annual Northwest Folklife Festival in 2020, and tentatively for 2021.
 For the most up-to-date information, please visit seattlecenter.com/arena.

 Please note the following changes for this year’s Festival: